JefroB/AI-Tools/README.md

   - Maintain consistent settings across multiple runs
   - Store preferences locally with privacy in mind
   - Easily customize the user experience

+- **Tool Usage Analyzer** (New in 3.0)
+  - Analyze code for AI-Tools usage opportunities
+  - Identify patterns where AI-Tools utilities could be used
+  - Generate reports of potential improvements
+  - Track tool usage metrics
+  - Identify potential extensions to the toolkit

+- **Tool Usage Tracking** (New in 25.091.C.1001)
+  - Track function calls via proxy wrappers
+  - Estimate token savings for each tool use
+  - Cross-reference with Claude token usage
+  - Generate comprehensive analysis reports
+  - Visualize tool usage patterns
+  - Identify performance bottlenecks and error-prone tools

 ## Installation